Sketch a graph of f and use it to make a conjecture about the val... | Channels for Pearson+

 Continuity

 A function is continuous at a point if the limit as x approaches that point equals the function's value at that point.
-For the function f(x) at a = -1, checking continuity involves comparing f(-1) with the left-hand and right-hand limits.
-If these values do not match, the function is discontinuous at that point.
+For f(x) at x=4, we need to check if lim x→4^−f(x) equals lim x→4^+f(x) and if both equal f(4).
+If they do not match, the function is discontinuous at that point, which affects the conjecture about the function's values.

 Recommended video: